 Coat egg white in flour, then egg, then bread crumbs.
 The flour sticks better if the egg is slightly damp.

 Fry eggs, in batches of no more than four, for 1-2 minutes or until golden brown.
-Remove eggs from oil with a slotted spoon or metal tongs and place on a paper towel lined surface to absorb excess oil.
+Remove eggs from oil with a slotted spoon or metal tongs and place them on a paper towel-lined surface to absorb excess oil.
 Allow to cool for five minutes.

 - 2 slices of bacon (thick-cut preferred)